-Open a bank account as specified by the Section 4 (2) (I) (D) of the RERA Act and then collect all the necessary documents.
+- Open a bank account as specified by Section 4 (2) (I) (D) of the RERA Act and then collect all the necessary documents.

 Once all states and union territories comply with RERA, all real estate projects will come under its purview.
 In the interim, take a look at a few conditions that determine when a project falls under RERA and when it doesn’t.

-Projects that do not have a completion certificate, but were completed before the implementation of the RERA Act are considered to be a part of RERA.
+- Projects that do not have a completion certificate, but were completed before the implementation of the RERA Act are a part of RERA.